Fluidized bed reactor: History and current uses

-Fluidized bed reactors are a relatively new tool in the chemical engineering field.
+Fluidized bed reactors are relatively new in the chemical engineering field.
 The first fluidized bed gas generator was developed by Fritz Winkler in Germany in the 1920s.
 One of the first United States fluidized bed reactors used in the petroleum industry was the Catalytic Cracking Unit, created in Baton Rouge, LA in 1942 by the Standard Oil Company of New Jersey (now ExxonMobil).
 This FBR and the many to follow were developed for the oil and petrochemical industries.
 Here catalysts were used to reduce petroleum to simpler compounds through a process known as cracking.
 The invention of this technology made it possible to significantly increase the production of various fuels in the United States.

 Today, fluidized bed reactors are still used to produce gasoline and other fuels, along with many other chemicals.
 Many industrially produced polymers are made using FBR technology, such as rubber, vinyl chloride, polyethylene, styrenes, and polypropylene.
 Various utilities also use FBRs for coal gasification, nuclear power plants, and water and waste treatment settings.
 Used in these applications, fluidized bed reactors allow for a cleaner, more efficient process than previous standard reactor technologies.

-Advantages

-The increase in fluidized bed reactor use in today's industrial world is largely due to the inherent advantages of the technology.